techniq/node-pn532/README.md

 # PN532

 Driver for the PN532 NFC chip.
-Provides a promise-based API, and requires either:
+Provides an event and promise-based API, and requires either:
 - [node-serialport](https://github.com/voodootikigod/node-serialport)
 - [node-i2c](https://github.com/kelly/node-i2c)

 This implementation does not require libnfc, and should work on both X86 (32-bit or 64-bit) and ARM (RPi / Beaglebone) systems

-Testing on a Mac OSX 10.9 system using UART/FTDI cable to an [Adafruit breakout board](https://www.adafruit.com/products/364) and on a BeagleBone using UART.
+Tested on a Mac OSX 10.9 system using a UART/FTDI cable to an [Adafruit breakout board](https://www.adafruit.com/products/364) and on a BeagleBone using UART.
 I2C support is currently untested at the moment.

 API is subject to change until the 1.0.0 release